Duugu/WoW-Login-Tool/readme.txt

 4. Launch the tool.
 The setup will start.

 # What's new for experienced wow menu users
-- The tool works for all versions of the game: Wrath, Retail and Classic Era
+- The tool works for all versions of the game: Cataclysm, Retail and Classic Era
 - There is only one tool for all game versions, regions and languages.
 The tool will guide you through a quick setup to select the correct game, region, etc. on first start.
 - The tool is (or can be) localised for all languages supported by the game.
 - Page up and down navigates 10 items up or down in menus.